aaronbasdeo/shipping-connector-example-nodejs/readme.md

 - continuous integration/deployment
 - service hardening

+Tracking updates are implemented using polling since UPS does not offer tracking webhooks.
+To overcome this, run `npm run tracking-update` regularly using cron or another scheduler.

 ## Dependencies

 The Shipping Connector does not have any external dependencies other than UPS itself.
 It uses SQLite as a persistence layer, but this can be easily changed to use another RDBMS such as Postgres or MySQL.